 Whoever comes to this place feed them and don't ask about their faith

 Isfahanis have a special way with desserts and food in general and I got this recipe from my sister-in-law Shahnaz who lives in Isfahan.
 According to her Yakh dar Behesht is one of the most popular desserts there.

 I changed the recipe a little bit by cutting the required amount of ingredients in half.
 You may adjust the sugar to your liking.

 1 1/3 cup sugar or to taste

 Dried rose petals

 - In a small mixing bowl dissolve cornstarch in 1/2 cup of cool water.

-- Allow to cool at room temperature and place in the refrigerator for 6-8 hours or until set.
+- Allow to cool at room temperature, cover the dish with plastic wrap, and place in the refrigerator for 4-6 hours or until cool and set.

 Yakh dar behesht definitely comes straight from behesht...wish I had some right now..thank you for the recipe and the amazing picturesReplyDelete